goocube/bitso-api/README.md

-# Bitstamp API Client
+# Bitso API Client

-bitstamp-api is a simple wrapper for communicating with BitStamp in Node.JS.
+bitso-api is a simple wrapper for communicating with Bitso in Node.JS.
+This library is a fork from Bitstamp API as bitso is fully compatible with Bitstamp API

 ## Installation

-    npm install bistamp-api
+    npm install bitso-api

 ## Usage

-    var Bitstamp = require('bitstamp-api');
+    var Bitso = require('bitso-api');
-    var api = new Bitstamp();
+    var api = new Bitso();

     api.transactions({time: 'minute'}, function(err, result) {
       if(!err) {